Benefit Groups - Graduate Student Employees, Benefit-Eligible Fellowship Holders, and Medical School Students

 If you had a benefit-eligible position previously and had a break in your appointment, you will receive additional communications about re-enrolling.

 You can apply for enrollment in health plan coverage if you were covered under a parent’s, spouse’s, or other qualified adult’s health plan at the time of your initial eligibility, and later lost that coverage involuntarily.
 You must make application for coverage within 30 days of your loss of coverage.
-Contact the HR/Payroll Service Center at 734-615-2000 for details.
+Call the SSC Contact Center at 734-615-2000 for details.

 Changes that Affect Your Coverage